ashutoshmjain/maholvi/README.md

 ## Building the Book

+This project is configured for automated deployment to GitHub Pages via GitHub Actions.

 This book is built using `mdBook`, a command-line tool to create books from Markdown files.
 To view or build the book locally:

 1.  **Install `mdBook`**: If you don't have `mdBook` installed, you can get it via `cargo`: